HabanaAI/vllm-fork/scripts/quickstart/README.md

 ray start --address='192.168.1.101:8850'
 ```

-If you meet the error message like "ray.exceptions.RaySystemError: System error: No module named 'vllm'", please set the variable below. "/workspace/vllm-fork" is your vLLM source code folder.
-"/workspace/vllm-fork" is your vLLM source code folder and pelase update to your folder path.
+If you meet the error message like "ray.exceptions.RaySystemError: System error: No module named 'vllm'", please set the variable below.
+It is assumed that "/workspace/vllm-fork" is your vLLM source code folder.
+If not, please update to your folder path.
 ```bash
 echo 'PYTHONPATH=$PYTHONPATH:/workspace/vllm-fork' | tee -a /etc/environment
 source /etc/environment